positive-vibezz1/clicker-game/README.md

 ## how i do the passive income

-I've created a class which passes itself as a perameter and returns a int like this(with help from a friend)
+I've created a class which passes itself as a perameter and returns an int like this(with help from a friend)
 ```
 import math
 import time